-For most three-electrode output valves, the optimum (or best) value of the load impedance is of the order of twice the valve resistance.
+As the result of numerous careful calculations, confirmed by actual measurements, it has been established that, for most three-electrode output valves of the types chiefly used by amateur listeners, the optimum (or best) value of the load impedance is of the order of twice the valve resistance.
 The value is not very critical, and the usual range of speaker impedances covers most practical requirements.
-An exception must be made in the case of pentode-output valves.
+An exception must be made in the case of pentode-output valves, the optimum loads for which are usually considerably higher than those for triodes of equivalent output.
+For most types, loads of approximately 8,000 ohms are recommended, but some of the new lowconsumption pentodes work economically with still bigger load impedances, of the order of 15,000 ohms.